um-grex/grex-docs/content/docs/grex/running/batch/_index.md

 echo "Job finished with exit code $? at: `date`"
 {{< /highlight >}}

-An important special case of serial jobs is high-throughput computing: jobs are serial because they are too short to parallelize them, however there are many such jobs per research project.
+An important special case of serial jobs is high-throughput computing: jobs are serial because they are too short to parallelize them, however there are very many such jobs per research project.
 The case of embarassingly parallel computations like some of the Monte Carlo simulations are often High Throughput Computing (HTC).

 - Serial jobs that have regularely named inputs and run more than a few minutes each best be specified as Array Jobs (see below).
-- Serial jobs that are great in numbers and run less than a few minutes each better be joined into a task farm running within a single larger job using tools like GLOST, GNU Parallel or a workflow engine like QDO.
+- Serial jobs that are great in numbers, and run less than a few minutes each, better be joined into a task farm running within a single larger job using tools like GLOST, GNU Parallel or a workflow engine like QDO.

 An example of GLOST job is under MPI jobs below.

 ## SMP / threaded / Single Node jobs

-Another kind of jobis are threaded jobs or single-node parallel jobs.
-Often Symmetric Multiprocessing jobs, but not necessary as many kinds of concurency/parallelism exist and can be employed.

-Popular examples are OpenMP, pthreads, Java codes, etc. Gaussian and PSI4 are SMP codes; threaded BLAS/LAPACK routines from MKL (inside NumPY) can utilize threads etc.
+A next kind of job is multithreaded, shared memory or or single-node parallel jobs.
+Often these jobs are for Symmetric Multiprocessing (SMP) codes that can use more than one CPU on a given node to speed up the calculations.
+However, SMP/multithreaded jobs rely on some form of interprocess communication (shared memory, etc.) that limits them to the CPU cores within just a single server.
+They cannot scale across multiple compute nodes.
+Examples are OpenMP, pthreads, Java codes, etc. Gaussian and PSI4 are SMP codes; threaded BLAS/LAPACK routines from MKL (inside NumPY) can utilize multiple threads, etc.

-These jobs run concurrently and can utilize multiple CPU cores to give better computation speeds.
-Often these use some form of shared memory as an inter-process communication which limit them to use of the cpu cores within a single server/compute node.

-Thus from the point of the job script and resources request, two parameters are important:
+Thus, from the point of view of the SMP/threaded jobs resources request, the above considerations are important:

-- asking always only a single node but several CPU cores on it per job.
+- asking always only a single compute node (_-\-nodes=1 -\-ntasks=1_) node
+- asking for several CPU cores on it per job, up to the maximum number of CPU cores per node.
-- configuring the code to use exactly the number of CPU cores allocated to the job to prevent waste or congestion of the resources.
+- making sure that the code would use exactly the number of CPU cores allocated to the job, to prevent waste or congestion of the resources.

-In SLURM (unlike the old Torque) it makes difference whether you ask for 'parallel tasks' or 'threads (-\-cpus-per-task)' ; threads should not be isolated from each other!
+In SLURM, it makes a difference whether you ask for 'parallel tasks (-\-ntasks)' or 'threads (-\-cpus-per-task)' ; the threads should not be isolated from each other (because they might need to use shared memory!) but the tasks are isolated to each own "cgroup".

 An enviromental variable **$SLURM_CPUS_PER_TASK** is set in the job, so you can set an appropriate parameter of your code to the same value.